NEXT plc – Annual report – 31 January 2026

 SECTION 172 STATEMENT

 This section describes how we have engaged with and considered the interests of our key stakeholders when exercising our duty to promote the success of the Company under section 172(1) of the Companies Act 2006.
 The principles underpinning section 172 are not only considered at Board level, they are embedded throughout NEXT.
 Sometimes decisions must be made based on competing priorities of stakeholders.
-We describe below how the Board seeks to understand what matters to stakeholders and carefully considers all the relevant factors when selecting the appropriate course of action.
+In this section, we describe how the Board seeks to understand what matters to stakeholders and carefully considers all the relevant factors when selecting the appropriate course of action.

 Our stakeholders